cocka/NoTikiriDB/README.md

 of the plugin is illustrated bellow.
 This plugin will enable the connectivity of cooja simulated environment and tikirisql.

-tikirisql: the TikiriDB client which parses and validates the query and  is locate in gateway directory.
+tikirisql: the NoTikiriDB client which parses and validates the query and  is locate in gateway directory.

-test-apps: the testing implementations of qprodessor TikiriDB library.
-This will be used to test the functionality of the TikiriDB system.
+test-apps: the testing implementations of qprodessor NoTikiriDB library.
+This will be used to test the functionality of the NoTikiriDB system.

 Other components developed and under development which is required for real  deployment *. serial-forwarder-cpp